Monday, October 31, 2016

 What the week holds, and steady on

 A couple of weeks ago my mother fell in her yard and fractured her arm.
-She managed to gather her wits, call a neighbor to take her to the ER, then call a couple of my sisters for help.
+She managed to gather her wits and call a neighbor to take her to the ER.
 I didn't hear about it until Monday, but it sounds like she was in capable hands.

-One sister took the chickens back to her house, the other took my mother and her dog to hers.
+One person took the chickens back to her house, the other took my mother and her dog to hers.
 I followed up the next week, making sure the trash was taken out, the dishes cleaned, the fridge in order, mail collected and clothes fetched.
-I know I am not making the same sacrifices as my sisters, but I am willing to do what I can to help.
+I know I am not making the same sacrifices, but I am willing to help however I can.
 So I will probably go back there to make sure all is well with the house and pick up anything else Mother needs.

 What does your week look like?